- The steps for creating a RAD pattern

 Reminder: To build a RAD pattern used to create a full project, the following files are required:

-- A form for RADFileC.
-A Vision Plus button (or a popup combo box) must allow you to select an element of RADFileB.
+- A Form window for RADFileC.
+A Combo Box control and a Vision Plus button (or a popup combo box) must allow you to select an element found in the RADFileB file.

 - A relation window RADFileB/RADFileD.